All Episodes

 New York Times described it this way.

-Emmett Sullivan speaking in a slow, deliberate manner that failed to conceal his anger, saying that in the 25 years he's been on the bench, he had, quote, never seen mishandling and misconduct like what I have seen by the Justice Department prosecutors who who tried the Stevens case.
+Emmett Sullivan speaking in a slow, deliberate manner that failed to conceal his anger, saying that in the 25 years he's been on the bench, he had, quote, never seen mishandling and misconduct like what I have seen by the Justice Department prosecutors who tried the Stevens case.

-And that by the way, Stevens lost his whole career over it, so he was not guilty.
+And that, by the way, Stevens lost his whole career over it, so he was not guilty.

-And this this is what I keep saying.
+And this is what I keep saying.

-Andrew Weisman has this history.
+Andrew Weissman has this history.

 It's a must-read book when you think that it can't happen in America.

-It can happen in America, and the history of tampering with FBI 302s.
+It can happen in America and the history of tampering with FBI 302s.

-And I thought the Federalists made a very strong case that I really make sense that, well, there had to be an earlier 302 because both Strzok and Paige allude to it in their text messages, and Comey alluded to reading it before he was fired in May, but yet the official one on the record, well, that would be the 302 from August.
+And I thought the Federalists made a very strong case that I really make sense that, well, there had to be an earlier 302 because both Strzok and Paige allude to it in their text messages.

 But Flynn was interviewed the first week of the Trump presidency on January 24th.

-I I I don't know why.
+I don't know why.

-I I can see this judge, maybe I'm wrong, throwing the whole thing out.
+I can see this judge, maybe I'm wrong, throwing the whole thing out, the plea, everything, and saying it's over based on misconduct.

 And I wonder if he will do what he did the last time.

-You know, that we throw around the term prosecutorial Discretion all the time, but you know, it really does mean something because I do think if that's your job day in and day out, and maybe you become cynical because you're dealing with a lot of bad people, and you you think everybody's lying and you think everybody's corrupt, but sometimes there are good people that get caught up in bad situations that they're not guilty of, and wanting to to weed them out and find the truth ought to be the goal, not about winning and not about losing.
+You know, that we throw around the term prosecutorial discretion all the time, but you know, it really does mean something because I do think if that's your job day in and day out, maybe you become cynical because you are dealing with a lot of bad people and you think everybody's lying and you think everybody's corrupt, but sometimes there are good people that get caught up in bad situations that they're not guilty of.

-Now, the problem here too is you got to remember none of the FBI agents thought that General Flynn had lied, including Strzok, including McCabe, and including Comey.
+Now, the problem here, too, is you got to remember, none of the FBI agents thought that General Flynn had lied, including Strzok, including McCabe, and including Comey.

 And the bizarre part of this is the statement that Comey had made.

-This is James Comey admitting, well, I I wouldn't have tried to pull off this interview in the Bush administration or the Obama administration, but I saw an opening and I took it.
+This is James Comey admitting, well, I wouldn't have tried to pull off this interview in the Bush administration or the Obama administration, but I saw an opening and I took it.

-But so that before the agents actually went in, there was a call with Andrew McCabe, the deputy FBI director, and he's telling General Flynn, oh, you don't need a lawyer.
+But so before the agents actually went in, there was a call with Andrew McCabe, the deputy FBI director, and he's telling General Flynn, oh, you don't need a lawyer.

-The problem is they already had illegal surveillance unmasking in this particular case, and raw intelligence, they had basically a printout of the conversation that General Flynn had with his soon to be Russian counterpart.
+They had basically a printout of the conversation that General Flynn had with his soon-to-be Russian counterpart.

 Anyway, here's what Comey said, which I think should blow everybody away.